 After my first marriage ended I didn’t feel like used goods.
 I felt like a “new creation in Christ” (Ephesians 2) just as He describes me to be.
-I shared myself with no other man until the night I married my forever husband.
+I shared myself with no other man until I met my husband.
 I chose to glorify the one I will spend eternity with: Jesus Christ.
 I chose to abstain from sex for no other reason but to honor Him.
 This has very little to do with me or sex and everything to do with my relationship with my Lord and Savior.
 I chose to be obedient to His Word and He enabled me.
 The rewards, though not all were as I expected, were plentiful and more than I could have hoped for.

 There is always hope, always a second chance, for those who repent and are obedient to His Word.